vkas9798/project_anomaly_detection_streaming_data/README.md

 ## License

-This project is licensed under the MIT License - see the  file for details.
+This project is licensed under the Apache License.